danfuzz/lactoserv/README.md

   * Static file (directory tree) server.
   * Redirect server.
   * More to come!
+* Several built-in services:
+  * "Token bucket" / "leaky bucket" rate limiting for connections, requests, and/or sent data (bytes / bandwidth).
+  * Request logging ("access log"), in a standard-ish form.
+  * Detailed system activity logging, in a couple of different formats.
-* The ability to define custom applications, using a reasonably modern `async`-forward application framework.
-Instead of directly dealing with the quirky core Node request and response objects, this framework exposes a more friendly and approachable API.
+* The ability to define custom applications and services, using a reasonably modern promise-based application framework.
+Instead of directly dealing with the quirky core Node request and response objects, this framework exposes a friendlier and more approachable API.
 Maximum ergonomics: Very straightforward application logic bottoms out at a well-tested low-level implementation.
-* Optionally produces detailed system activity logs.
-* JS-based configuration file format, which isn't actually that awful!

 ### Implementation features